Better use of English through better understanding (A–K)

 Any one and Anyone

 Any one, as two separate words, means any single or individual item.
 It can refer to people or objects.
-Anyone as one word refers only to people and means any person.
+Anyone as one word refers only to people in general and means any person at all.

 “Keep away; she doesn't want anyone to disturb her.”
 No-one must disturb her.